MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Sending-OnOff-Commands.md

 * 2 EFR32MG12 radio boards (BRD4162A)

 ## 2.2.
 Software Requirements
-Make sure you have installed the EmberZNet 6.6.3 SDK or later and GCC toolchain on your PC.
+Make sure you have installed the EmberZNet 6.6.4 SDK or later and GCC toolchain on your PC.

 ### 2.2.1.
 Check EmberZNet SDK
 1. Launch Simplicity Studio v4.
-2.  *WindowPreferenceSimplicity StudioSDK*s, make sure “EmberZNet 6.6.4” is installed.
+2. Go to Window -> Preference -> Simplicity Studio -> SDKs, make sure "EmberZNet 6.6.4" is installed.
 It is part of the Gecko SDK Suite 2.6.4, therefore it doesn’t appear itself.
 See the Figure 2-1 below.

 <div align="center">
   <img src="./images/check_installed_EmberZNet_SDK.png">